sohlex/botkit-rasa/README.md

 (ignore the errors on the first run, everything is ok :)
 * `npm run rasa:start`

-Open another terminal and from the example directory, run the commands:
+Open another terminal and from the example directory, run the commands (`TOKEN` is the one that you got in the first step):
 * `npm install`
 * `slack_token=<TOKEN> node bot.js`